SUMMER TEACHING INSTITUTE:

 This year's event offers faculty a time for reflection, community, and purposeful action based on the felt needs and challenges of teaching.
 We hope the carefully curated activities, resources, and opportunities will be experienced as an energizing gift to UO’s dedicated teachers.
 Faculty can engage with the Summer Teaching Institute through participating in a topical pathway and/or through attending the morning sessions, which are open to all faculty.

-This year’s Summer Teaching Institute is organized around a multi-layered theme we’ve called Gifts of Teaching.
+The 2023 Summer Teaching Institute is organized around a multi-layered theme we’ve called Gifts of Teaching.
 We aspire to facilitate rich and supportive conversations, providing the gift of dedicated time to recharge, to be inspired, and to tackle thorny teaching challenges alongside colleagues.
 Each morning will offer optional gatherings and activities to jumpstart your day with colleagues and friends.
-We invite all UO faculty to join pathway participants at 10am daily for topical workshops such as Making Canvas Work for You, Facilitating Dialogue, and Writing to Reflect.
+We invite all UO faculty to join pathway participants at 10 a.m. daily for topical workshops such as Making Canvas Work for You, Facilitating Dialogue, and Writing to Reflect.
 At 11:30 each day, we'll feature poster sessions and micro-presentations by university faculty, offering the gift of shared practices and resources.

 Focused pathway sessions will convene Monday through Friday from 1 to 4:30pm.